jeebs-habibs/coin-alert/coin-alert/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

+## Server decision
+Problem statement: We are hitting daily firestore usage limit when running every 2 minutes for about 4 hours.
+We need a solution so we can scale more easily.
+In updateTokens API we are getting all users from Firestore, getting their tokens from chain and updating firestore with all unique tokens including price and other data
+In checkPriceAlerts API, we are getting all users from Firestore and unique tokens owned by each user on chain. we then look at the price data for each token a user owns and send notification if applicable.

+Wasted reads/writes:
+- Price data writing to DB when only last hour is needed
+- Storing recent notis in DB when we only need last one
+- Getting all users in both apis and all tokens they own
+- Getting

+Proposed state:
+1 API:
+- Get all users from DB with notifications on
+- Store user -> tokensOwned mapping in local variable
+- Get unique tokens across all users
+    - For each token, get price and store in cache.
+Check cache for metadata, if nothing in cache, metadata from chain and store in cache
+- For each user, check if price of their tokens owned changed.
+Check cache for recent notis.
+If none sent, send noti and add to cache

+Maybe a separate API that checks cache and if price data hasnt changed in an hour we call the token dead and add an entry.
+Then at beginning of above API we remove dead tokens

+8000 reads and 4000 writes an hour

+## DECISION

+Going to stay with firestore.
+Scaling seems cheap and by removing some old (dead) tokens I think we can save a lot of costs.

 ## Issues
 - Only ones we cant get price data for: 2zMMhcVQEXDtdE6vsFS7S7D5oUodfJHE8vd1gnBouauv,8hRiwqXceFL12paSiVRYFNh7eS58NpJQYzV9aN1mC7W5,7bMQQSYmrJjgDcqxYEpyMdPVp65k1VKAe5ZhjAWwAT2j
 - Pudgy maybe on diff pool?
 2025 Raydium CLMM or CPMM, and last one i cant even find